-In response to our world-wide COVID-19 pandemic & the unusual isolated way that most of us are currently living, I & The Mountain Hermitage invite you & anyone else you know who may be interested to join us for a period of on-line meditation on Sunday, beginning Sunday April 5th & ongoing each Sunday through June, 2020.
+In response to our world-wide COVID-19 pandemic & the unusual isolated way that most of us are currently living, I & The Mountain Hermitage invite you & anyone else you know who may be interested to join us for a period of on-line meditation each Sunday now through July 2020.
 We will begin at 9:30 a.m.
 Mountain Day Light Saving Time…please find the corresponding time where you are currently living.
 Recordings of the instructions and reflections are available on our website.

 I look forward to your presence with us as we ‘sit’ together, sharing this special, supportive & openhearted time each Sunday.

 NO REGISTRATION.
 NO FEE.
 DANA/DONATIONS WELCOME.

 If you would like to offer dana to Marcia Rose and/or The Mountain Hermitage using your credit/debit card, please click here to access our Online Network For Good donation page.
 Make sure you designate “Marcia Online Sit,” “TMH General” or “TMH Scholarship” when you make your dana offering.
 There is a space to do this on the Network For Good page.